CasparKielwein/Aaargh/Classes.md

 #### Lvl 2: Maneuvering Watch
 When you hit an enemy with your watchfully Strike you may push that enemy 1 square.
 #### Lvl 3: Eternal Watch
-When you mark an enemy you can spend one focus point to have the mark last until the end of the encounter.
+When you mark an enemy you can spend one power-point to have the mark last until the end of the encounter.

 ### Brash Strike
 Throwing all caution into the wind you attack your chosen foe disregarding your own safety.